phasehq/golang-sdk/README.md

 }
 ```

-For more information and advanced usage, refer to the official Phase documentation.
+For more information and advanced usage, refer to the [Phase Docs](https://docs.phase.dev/sdks/go).

 ---